amingilani/minimal-mistakes/_posts/2016-02-23-dont-be-an-entrepreneur.markdown

 It won't be a spectacular failure where everyone pats you on the back and tells you that "atleast you tried!"
-It'll be a quiet death, where all you've worked on for months (or years) will just fizzle out and not matter anymore
+It'll be a quiet death, where all you've worked on for months (or years) will just fizzle out and not matter anymore.

 *This is the way the world ends
 Not with a bang but a whimper* --Mistah Kurtz